PatrickEMcLean/DungeonMerchantStory/namesandnotes.md

 ## continuation stories ##

+The entire arc (maybe first three books) ends when Rattick is punished for his initial, heinous crimes.
+In the second book, Boltac stays a step a head of him, thwarting him with intelligence, but at the end, when Rattick has taken over the kingdom (as a bad minister) Rattick must die.

 All the orcs aren't dead.
 Samga survives.
 So do the things in the pit.
 So there are Orcs in Robrecht -- and are for the entire period of the story.
 They don't want to be called orcs, though.
 After a while they shrink and grow stout.
 Become miners, workers of metal -- Dworcs.
 Dwarves.